alextompkins/esbuild-plugin-jsximportsource/README.md

 An esbuild plugin to support the `@jsxImportSource` pragma.

+**OBSOLETE**: I am retiring this plugin because [support for the automatic JSX runtime has landed in esbuild as of v0.14.51](https://github.com/evanw/esbuild/releases/tag/v0.14.51).

 **BREAKING CHANGE**: v1 of this plugin exports only an ESM entrypoint.
 This means it will only work using `import` syntax.
 If you need to use this plugin from a CJS build script, you have two options: